LaborCoinCreator/LaborCoin/README.md

 It combines a voting token, DAO governance, and controlled execution to create a transparent and accountable decision-making framework.

-Its goal is to enable sustained collective action by overcoming the economic retaliation of wage slavery.
+The goal: to enable sustained collective action by overcoming the economic retaliation of wage slavery with working-class oragnizing and financial solidarity.

 ---